Duke Realty Co. (NYSE:DRE) Shares Bought by Westpac Banking Corp

 Separately, Mizuho lifted their price target on Duke Realty from $43.00 to $44.00 and gave the stock a “buy” rating in a research note on Monday, February 1st.
 Three investment analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
 The company currently has a consensus rating of “Buy” and an average price target of $40.64.

-In other Duke Realty news, Director Charles R. Eitel sold 3,719 shares of Duke Realty stock in a transaction dated Friday, February 12th.
-The stock was sold at an average price of $41.48, for a total value of $154,264.12.
+In related news, Director Charles R. Eitel sold 3,719 shares of Duke Realty stock in a transaction dated Friday, February 12th.
+The stock was sold at an average price of $41.48, for a total transaction of $154,264.12.
 Following the completion of the sale, the director now owns 3,209 shares in the company, valued at approximately $133,109.32.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-0.33% of the stock is owned by insiders.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Company insiders own 0.33% of the company’s stock.

 About Duke Realty